College for Professional Studies

 Master of Education

 Thesis - Open Access

 This is an investigation sought to identify developmentally appropriate teaching methods in drawing instruction.
 This study assessed the different methods in teaching the fundamentals of drawing to two groups of 5th grade classes at Our Lady of Las Vegas School in Las Vegas, Nevada.
 The "control" group was taught by the drawing methods presented by Edwards (1979), while the "experimental" group was taught employing standard methods.
 Their drawing skills were assessed using a rubric that measured their success in the following four dimensions of drawing: perspective, proportion, value and composition.
 The study utilized the pretest-posttest control group design (Leedy & Ormrod, 2005) with 33 students comprising the control group and 29 students comprising the experimental group.
 Major recommendations included (a) applying a rubric to assess objectively the drawing samples of fifth grade students, and (b) providing additional time and expertise to validate the outcomes.

 Date of Award

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Esguerra, Mark, "An Investigation of Developmentally Appropriate Methods in Teaching Drawing" (2006).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 293.